giorgiovilardo/giorgiovilardo/README.md

 I work at ~~[Claranet Italy](https://www.claranet.it/)~~ as a software engineer.

-I like Python (I'm a fluent parseltongue), functional languages, building things and I'm at my best when I make other do their job better.
+I like Python (I'm a fluent parseltongue), functional languages, building things and I'm at my best when I enable others in doing their job better.

 Find me on twitter at [@gviwastaken](https://www.twitter.com/gviwastaken).